nirlavi28/O6MeG/README.md

 **Description of the files**
+I suspect that the reads where O6MeG were identified as G are not really modified.
+Therefore this branch.

 **Random Sequences Selection for Reference.ipynb** - After the basecalling of the randomers, we need to align to a reference.
 The code takes the reads, searching for the patterns that occur in the designed artificial reads and writes a reference accordingly.